reidjs/clever-tweets/README.md

 # clever-tweets
 A curated list of the cleverest tweets, stored in plaintext: the most universal format.
 Submit your favorite tweet(s) by making a pull request.

-## What is and is not clever
+## What is clever?

 *Within the context of this repo*, "clever" tweets are the ones that make you think, "Good one!
 Why didn't I think of that?"
 You will know them when you see them.
-Everyone will have a different perspective on what is, and is not, funny, clever, humorous, insightful, etc. Please take a look at the [examples](./tweets/) to find what's appropriate to add to this repo and what isn't.
+Everyone will have a different perspective on what is, and is not, funny, clever, humorous, insightful, etc. Please take a look at the [examples](./tweets/) to find some examples of what I think are clever.
+You may have a different definition of clever, that's great!
+Please add some tweets that you think are clever by creating a pull request.

-What is not clever *within the context of this repo*
+It's more important we define what does NOT belong here:

+*Tweets that are:*
 - Pop culture or recent news focused, has a very short expiration date.
 - Too simple, everyone has already come up with that joke or comment.
 - Retweets and tweets with multimedia (photos, videos, links).
-- Hot take
+- Hot takes
 - Too reliant on knowing the background of the writer or the subject matter.
-- Recent politics/politicians
+- About recent politics/politicians
-- ...
+- (Create a pull request to add new rules)

+*Are not allowed in this repository*

 ## Format